awsdocs/amazon-ec2-user-guide-windows/doc_source/pvdrivers-troubleshooting.md

    After running the MSI, the instance automatically reboots and then upgrades the drivers\.
 The instance will not be available for up to 15 minutes\.

 1. After the upgrade is complete and the instance passes both health checks in the Amazon EC2 console, connect to the instance using Remote Desktop and verify that the new drivers were installed\.
 In Device Manager, under **Storage Controllers**, locate **AWS PV Storage Host Adapter**\.
 Verify that the driver version is the same as the latest version listed in the Driver Version History table\.
-For more information, see [AWS PV Driver Package History](xen-drivers-overview.md#pv-driver-history)\.
+For more information, see [AWS PV driver package history](xen-drivers-overview.md#pv-driver-history)\.

 1. Delete or stop the temporary instance you created in this procedure\.

-### Run the Remediation Script<a name="plug-n-play-script"></a>
+### Run the remediation script<a name="plug-n-play-script"></a>

 If you are unable to perform an in\-place driver upgrade or migrate to a newer instance you can run the remediation script to fix the problems caused by the Plug and Play Cleanup task\.